richardm/engineeringleadership.fyi/src/content/docs/laws/brooks-law.md

 ## Summary

-Adding manpower to a late software project makes it later.
+Adding manpower to a late software project makes it later, due to increased communication paths `n(n–1)/2`.

 ## Origin